IMPLEMENT PERSONAL HEALTH SAFETY PRACTICES AND PROTOCOLS

 - Managing the spread of the virus.

-- Testing protocols include testing all residential students before they return to campus for the Fall 2020 semester and may include surveillance testing throughout the semester.
+- Testing protocols included testing all residential students before they returned to campus for the Fall 2020 semester and surveillance testing of on-campus students and employees throughout the semester.

-- We are developing a dashboard to openly report COVID-19 cases for the entire Purdue community.
+- We have published a daily dashboard to openly report COVID-19 cases for the entire Purdue community.